rvegajr/MobileBrowsers/WebViewBrowser/README.md

 This Android implementation mirrors the iOS WebKitBrowser with equivalent functionality:
 - Both use the native web rendering engine (WebKit on iOS, WebView on Android)
 - Both implement the same credential management approach (KeyChain on iOS, KeyStore on Android)
-- Both provide developer tools and HTML source inspection
+- Both provide developer tools with HTML source inspection and console logging
 - Both maintain browsing history with search capabilities
 - Both offer form variable management
+- Both feature similar UIs with tab-based DevTools panels

 ## AI Development